(Each student is provided one enrichment class as part of the core curriculum covered tuition.)

 Level 4:

-Prerequisite playing levels: Has accompanied all of Suzuki violin, cello, or flute Book 3 accompaniments AND Performed Bach 2 Part Invention No. 8
+Prerequisite playing levels: Has performed Bach 2 Part Invention No. 8

 For class, please prepare any 2 Seitz Concerti from “Suzuki Violin Book 4, Piano Accompaniments” as well as 2 to 3 additional pieces from “Accompanying the Violin” or another piece from “Suzuki Violin Book 4 Accompaniments” and prepare to complete fluency.
 Your teacher may be helpful in picking out what pieces to prepare.